Frequently asked questions

 Can I die from MASH?

-Over time, MASH can cause damage to the liver and potentially lead to other serious and life-threatening consequences.
-These include the risk of heart disease or liver cancer.
-It can also include the risk of cirrhosis that can lead to liver failure or the need for a liver transplant.
-The best ways to move towards avoiding these outcomes are to stick to your MASH management plan and follow up regularly with your health care professional, so they can continue to monitor your liver health.
+Over time, MASH can cause damage to the liver and may lead to life-threatening consequences like heart attack, heart failure, stroke, liver cancer, or cirrhosis that can lead to liver failure or the need for a liver transplant.
+In fact, if not treated, MASH can shorten a person's life span.
+The best ways to move toward avoiding these outcomes are to stick to your MASH management plan and follow up regularly with your health care professional so they can continue to monitor your liver health.

 Learn more about the potential consequences of MASH.